A Short but Intense Life as an Artist

 Giuliana's WorkGiuliana did most of her work from 1994 to 2004, but she never surrendered to illness; during certain therapy periods she was forced to rest, but when she felt better, she resumed working with vigor.
 She had her own atelier in Geneva until 2007.

 Giuliana would have liked to exhibit her work in her new place of residence.
-That was unfortunately impossible.
-A retrospective is taking place in Schlossturm Pfäffikon SZ from 19 to 28 September 2014.
-The retrospective is a homage of Giorgio to her, and a late fulfillment of her wish.
+That was unfortunately impossible due to her illness.
+A retrospective has taken place in Schlossturm Pfäffikon SZ from 19 to 28 September 2014.
+The retrospective was a homage of Giorgio to her, and a late fulfillment of her wish.
+The catalog (front cover shown here) is available on request.

 Giuliana worked with a variety of media and mixed techniques on canvas, paper, cardboard and wood panels.
 She also made several etchings.
 She developed specific subjects, masks and trees among others.
 Her subjects frequently are half-real or imaginary figures and sceneries.
 Abstracts constitute a substantial part of her work.